Use Apprentice mode to train Personalizer without affecting your existing application

 |Rank API return value for rewardActionId||The rewardActionId will always be the Id of the default action.
 That is, the action you send as the first action in the Rank API request JSON.
 In other words, the Rank API does nothing visible for your application during Apprentice mode.||The rewardActionId will be one of the Ids provided in then Rank API call as determined by the Personalizer model.|

-Note: It is unlikely for Personalizer to achieve a 100% performance match with the application's existing logic, and never exceed it.
-Performance matching of 60%-80% should be sufficient to switch Personalizer to Online mode.
+Note that Personalizer is unlikely to achieve a 100% performance match with the application's baseline logic, and it will never exceed it.
+Performance matching of 60%-80% should be sufficient to switch Personalizer to Online mode, where Personalizer can learn better decisions and exceed the performance of your application's baseline logic.

 Limitations of Apprentice Mode